MrTortoise/MrTortoise.github.io/_posts/2022-04-04-coupling-and-cohesion copy.md

 {% include youtubePlayer.html id="eAXVa__XWZ8" %}

- There is another great Veritasium video on this phenomena for anyone who wants a bit of depth from someone far better at explaining depth and contextualising.
-However a lot of ideas in this video have been borrowed in areas that we are discussing here as these phenomena are very important because they describe phase transitions - this concepts analogies can be applied to how to induce change in organisations.
+ There is another great [Veritasium](https://www.youtube.com/channel/UCHnyfMqiRRG1u-2MsSQLbXA) video on this phenomena for anyone who wants a bit of depth from someone far better at explaining depth and contextualising.
+However a lot of ideas in this video have been borrowed in areas that we are discussing here as these phenomena are very important because they describe phase transitions - this concepts analogies can be applied to how to induce change in organisations when we look at the work of [David Snowden](https://en.wikipedia.org/wiki/Dave_Snowden).

 {% include youtubePlayer.html id="t-_VPRCtiUg" %}